Trevelyan College, Durham: Common rooms

 All members of college are members of a common room.
 Undergraduates are members of the Junior Common Room (JCR).
 They may opt out of the common room if they wish, although if they do so they are not allowed to attend JCR events, such as the informal and formal ball, or Formal Hall.
-The JCR annually elects an Executive Committee consisting of eleven members as well as an impartial Chair.
-The Executive Committee ensures the successful running of the JCR, in conjunction with the College Officers.
+The JCR annually elects an executive committee consisting of ten members as well as an impartial chair.
+The executive committee ensures the successful running of the JCR, in conjunction with the College Officers.
 The rules of the JCR are stated in the standing orders, which can only be amended by resolution of the JCR members during general meetings.

-Postgraduate and some senior undergraduate students, including [Adult learner|mature students], are members of the Middle Common Room (MCR), which hosts its own events and operates similarly to the JCR.
-The MCR has its own standing orders and Executive Committee consisting of eleven elected members.
+Postgraduate and some senior undergraduate students, including mature students, are members of the Middle Common Room (MCR), which hosts its own events and operates similarly to the JCR.
+The MCR has its own standing orders and executive committee consisting of eleven elected members.

 Administrative, academic and other members of college are members of the Senior Common Room (SCR).